Turkey cenbank signals new-year rates pause after lira slump | Business

 Turkey's central bank chief signalled on Thursday that aggressive policy easing would likely pause in January after one more rate cut this month, according to participants on an investor call that came after a historic lira selloff.
 Turkish President Tayyip Erdogan separately chose Nureddin Nebati, a strong supporter of his low rate policy, as treasury and finance minister overnight after Lutfi Elvan, who was seen as having more orthodox views, resigned the post.

-Turkish President Tayyip Erdogan separately chose Nureddin Nebati, a strong supporter of his low rate policy, as treasury and finance minister overnight after Lutfi Elvan, who was seen as having more orthodox views, resigned from the post.
-The currency held flat at 13.42 versus the dollar at 1205 GMT after hitting a record low 14.0 on Tuesday.
+Turkish President Tayyip Erdogan separately chose Nureddin Nebati, a strong supporter of his low rate policy, as treasury and finance minister overnight after Lutfi Elvan, who was seen as having more orthodox views, resigned the post.
+The currency weakened 0.5% to 13.47 versus the dollar at 1421 GMT, after hitting a record low 14.0 on Tuesday.

-Call participants said Kavcioglu had echoed Erdogan's view that policy needed to boost investments and exports while limiting imports, and that the effects of the easing would be observed in the first half of 2022.
-He was due to talk with foreign investors on Thursday.
+"There is no hat, and there is no rabbit to pull out."
+Erdogan, Kavcioglu and Nebati have said monetary policy must boost investments and exports.
+The president, who has seen his poll ratings slide, has rapidly overhauled the central bank's leadership and pressured it to cut rates.

-Erdogan, who faces sliding polls, has rapidly overhauled the central bank's leadership and pressured it to cut rates to boost growth and jobs.
 Elvan, the former finance minister, asked to be "released from his duties", the Official Gazette said, following on the heels of other officials at the central bank and elsewhere who disagreed with the direction of policy.
+Nebati, who was previously the deputy finance minister, said on Thursday that "chronic issues" such as foreign debt must be tackled.
+"Our most important priority will not be high interest rates," he said.

-His successor Nebati, the former deputy finance minister, last week praised Erdogan's drive to lower rates and said Turkey had sought for years to implement such a policy but had faced strong opposition.
-"This time we are determined to implement it," he wrote on Twitter, adding there was "no problem" with keeping rates low in current market conditions.
+(Additional reporting by Can Sezer in Istanbul, Ece Toksabay and Tuvan Gumrukcu in Ankara and Marc Jones in London; Editing by Dominic Evans, Daren Butler and Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)